Verify Kryptos K4 Yourself

 The four helper cards (summary)

 The active helper layer uses g_X, g_Y, g_Z1, g_Z2, and Z2_delta.
-These are computed values, not guesses.
+These are computed values, not guesses, but computed means determined by arithmetic given the plaintext: the recipe below uses P at step 1, which is why the cards are back-solved and reproduce the reconstruction by construction.

 - For each position, compute R = (C - P) mod 26.